zhangshuoyang/addressbook-level4/collated/main/lancehaoh.md

      * Gets the system commands that start with a particular prefix *
      * @param commandText an arbitrary string
-     * @return commandList a list of system commands whose prefix is commandText */ public static List<String> autoCompleteCommand(String commandText, List<String> commandList) {
+     * @return a list of system commands whose prefix is commandText */ public static List<String> autoCompleteCommand(String commandText, List<String> commandList) {
         return commandList